tiagopog/gropen-ex/README.md

 `gropen` is a simple command line application that helps you showing code in remote repositories.

 > Although this version in Elixir was made for study purposes, it's totally ready to use.
-  Someday I might come back with a more portable version written in either Ruby, Go or shell script.
+  Someday I might come back with a more portable version written in either Crystal, Go or shell script.

 ## Installation